It’s time to take action Before desmoid tumors take over

 Approaches to Care

-Surgery is no longer recommended as the first option for treating desmoid tumors in most locations.4,5 Learn what experts now recommend.
+Surgery is no longer recommended as the first option for treating desmoid tumors (except in certain situations).4,5 Learn about medical therapy options.

 How desmoid tumors are managed